shopware/meteor-component-library/README.md

 The screenshot will  be generated at the end of the Play function.
 If no Play function is defined then it will be created immediatly.

-For reduced flakyness all animations are automatically disabled from Playwright.
+For reduced flakiness all animations are automatically disabled from Playwright.